gnezdilovn/dynamic-thermalization/README.md

 ‎levels_stats.ipynb -- Jupyter notebook that analyzes the level statistics of the total Hamiltonian of the system, which equals the target Hamiltonian plus a randomized all-to-all auxiliary interaction.

 plotting.ipynb -- Jupyter notebook for plotting the data.

-‎plotting_methods.ipynb -- Jupyter notebook for plotting some of the supplementary data.